Understanding bipolar depression or manic depression and obsessive compulsive disorder.

 No matter what the fear, it is a frightening time for bipolar depression suffers.

-Bipolar depression is also characterized by excessive spending of items that after may be kept in the box unopened and forgotten.
-Impulsive purchases are quite common with people with bipolar depression illnesses.
+Bipolar depression is also characterized by excessive purchasing of items that after may be kept in the box unopened and forgotten.
+Impulsive purchases are quite common with people with these mental illnesses.

 If the bipolar sufferer is having a low episode without the paranoid delusions, they might suffer extreme sadness, consider themselves unworthy, be irritable, angry or feel hopeless.